 ‘Fraud’ means deceit, trickery, sharp practice, or breach of confidence, perpetrated for profit or to gain some unfair or dishonest advantage.
 Unfortunately this kind of behaviour is rife within the asylum process and the current system encourages it.

 There have been over seven million asylum applications to EU countries since 2008, while there have been over two million illegal border crossings into the EU since the start of 2014.
 The vast majority of those entering in this way will have claimed asylum.
 This wider European crisis has a knock-on effect in the UK, with illegal Channel crossings skyrocketing and a massive rise in abuse of our asylum system by people who do not have a credible claim in the UK.

-The Home Office itself pointed to large-scale and growing exploitation of our overwhelmed asylum system, which has around 110,000 outstanding cases, including 40,000 failed claimants who have no right to be in the UK.
+The Home Office itself pointed to large-scale and growing exploitation of our overwhelmed asylum system, which has 125,000 outstanding cases, including 40,000 failed claimants who have no right to be in the UK.

 Another indication of asylum abuse is the fact that, as Channel Threat Commander Dan O’Mahoney has told a Parliamentary Committee, it is standard practice for migrants (often urged by people smugglers) to deliberately destroy their documentation prior to reaching the UK (see transcript of evidence before Home Affairs Select Committee, September 2020).
 If those crossing were genuine refugees, by and large, surely they would want to be properly identified.
 However, the lack of identification does entail a public safety nightmare for the UK since it is incredibly challenging to properly vet those coming in via this illegal route unless their fingerprints are on file.